House rules changes breeze through the chamber following a bitter speaker fight

 Republican Rep. Tony Gonzales of Texas joined all Democrats in voting against the package.

-Negotiations on the rules package were central to McCarthy's dramatic and prolonged bid for House Speaker.
-McCarthy was able to secure the gavel by brokering a deal to win over a block of holdouts in the far-right faction of his conference.
+Negotiations on the rules package were central to McCarthy's dramatic and prolonged bid for House speaker.
+McCarthy was able to secure the gavel by brokering a deal to win over a bloc of holdouts in the far-right faction of his conference.

 Perhaps most notable among McCarthy's concessions was allowing just one lawmaker to force a vote on ousting the speaker.